acon96/home-llm/docs/Setup.md

 1. In Home Assistant: navigate to `Settings > Devices and Services`
 2. Select the `+ Add Integration` button in the bottom right corner
-3. Search for, and select `Local LLM Conversation`
+3. Search for, and select `Local LLM`
 4. Select `Ollama API` from the dropdown and click `Submit`
 5. Set up the connection to the API:
     - **IP Address**: Fill out IP Address for the machine hosting Ollama
     - **Port**: leave on `11434`
     - **Use HTTPS**: unchecked
-    - **Model Name**: `mistral:latest`
     - **API Key**: leave blank
+    - **Path**: leave blank **UNLESS** you are using OpenWebUI to host Ollama; if so set to `/ollama`
 6. Click `Submit`

-### Step 3: Model Configuration
+### Step 3: Model Selection & Configuration
+1. You must create the conversation agent based on the model you wish to use.
+    Under the `Ollama at '<url>` service that you just created, select `+ Add conversation agent`
+    - **Model Name**: Select the Mistral 7B model.
+This should automatically populated based on the model you already downloaded
-This step allows you to configure how the model is "prompted".
+2. You can configure how the model is "prompted".
 See [here](./Model%20Prompting.md) for more information on how that works.

 For now, defaults for the model should have been populated.
 If you would like the model to be able to control devices then you must select the `Assist` API.

-Once the desired API has been selected, scroll to the bottom and click `Submit`.
+Once the desired model has been selected & configured, scroll to the bottom and click `Submit`.

 > NOTE: The key settings in this case are that our prompt references the `{{ response_examples }}` variable and the `Enable in context learning (ICL) examples` option is turned on.